DevOps-2024-group-p/maxitwit/ReadMe.md

 commands:

-// install dependencies
+install dependencies:
 npm install

-// start the server
+start the server:
 DEBUG=neotwit:* npm start

-// stop the server
+stop the server:
 DEBUG=neotwit:* npm stop

-// alternative way to start the server + watch for changes without having to restart the server, you still have to refresh the browser npx nodemon
+alternative way to start the server + watch for changes without having to restart the server, you still have to refresh the browser: npx nodemon